Fraunhofer-IIS/libjapi/doxydir/main.md

 # libjapi

 libjapi is a universial JSON API library.
 It receives newline-delimited JSON (NDJSON) messages via TCP and calls registered C functions.
-A JSON response can be returned for each request.
-Also it`s possible to register push services, which push custom defined messages to the clients subscribed to them.
+A JSON response is returned for each request.
+Furthermore, it is also possible to create push services, which push custom JSON messages to the clients subscribed to them.

 ## Features
 * Push Services